Aune

 an metal amplifier case.
 A piece of soft foam

 underneath stopped this.
 Auneīs Got Limited File Handling Capability Contemporary players, particularly PC based, tend to scan all fileīs META tags beforehand (probably due to their superior computing power and scanning speed) and then provide selection mechanisms based upon the collected information.
 Even the meanest MP3 player will let you sort your music by tags like author, genre or the like.
 Not so the Aune.
-It displays
+It

-It does not currently utilize META
+file name.
+It does not currently

-information.
-After some sessions with writing files to
+utilize META information.
+After some sessions with

-the SD card you invariably will end up with files that
+writing files to the SD card you invariably will end

-appear in the display following no meaningful order
+up with files that appear in the display following no

-(most people probably expect the files to appear in an
+meaningful order (most people probably expect the

-alphabetically sorted order...).
+files to appear in an alphabetically sorted order...).
 There is some sorting number displayed, but this again is not coincident with the track number stored in the META tags unless the file writing order were the same.
-The display will show the left bound file
+The display will show the left bound

-name letters first up to a certain number or
+file name letters first up to a certain number or

 characters, persist for a while, scroll towards the